 The Board's NGSR Committee oversees engagement with governments and matters of public policy, as well as our separate HPE PAC, as described on our political engagement and advocacy website and in our annually published Living Progress Report, our Corporate Governance Guidelines, and the NGSR Committee's charter, all publicly available on our Investor Relations website.
 Additionally, the NGSR Committee reviews, assesses, reports, and provides guidance to management and the full Board with respect to general guidelines for political activities and contributions.
 HPE's Senior Vice President of Corporate Affairs is responsible for the Company's political and public policy engagement, but acts within the parameters set by the NGSR Committee when making decisions on lobbying and political spending, including the alignment of the lobbying and political spending with HPE's core values, our Standards of Business Conduct and other policies.
-In addition to controls in place at the management and Board levels, employees engaged in lobbying activities receive regular training on lobbying and ethics regulations.
-Further, our Standards of Business Conduct identifies best practices and policies governing various political contributions and related activities applicable to employees, outlining the parameters for involvement in political activities and any reporting obligations.
+In addition to controls in place at the management and Board levels, employees engaged in lobbying activities receive regular training on lobbying and related activities applicable to employees, outlining the parameters for involvement in political activities and any reporting obligations.